 “Well now you’ve gone too far!” exclaimed Mrs God, “It has to stop!
 Your disguises and your trickery!
 Your jokes, your inventions!”

 “My disguises and inventions?” laughed the woman, “In the Beginning was the Word…the Word was made flesh!
-And was it not You who switched the spotlights on?
+And wasn't it you who switched the spotlights on?
 ‘Let there be light’?”

 The smoke rose again from the forge and the woman’s form morphed again: this time into something horned.
 Her voice grew deep,“Who named Me Lucifer?”
 Her scaly claw pulled something white-hot from the anvil.
 It was a small golden tiger, which leapt, bounded away and disappeared, “Did He who made the lamb make thee?” murmured Lucifer speculatively, coiling his now snake body around God’s ankle.